signalogic/SigSRF_SDK/README.md

 The <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest demo page</a> gives example command lines for streaming media, transcoding, speech recognition, waveform file and USB audio processing, and more.
 Some things you can do with mediaMin and mediaTest demo command lines:

-  * transcoding between pcaps, for example EVS to AMR-WB, AMR-NB to G711, etc.
+  * transcode between pcaps, for example EVS to AMR-WB, AMR-NB to G711, etc.
   * "AMR Player", play an AMR pcap (either AMR-WB or AMR-NB)
   * "EVS Player", play an EVS pcap
   * transcode multistream pcaps and merge all streams together into one output audio (for voice pcaps, this generates a "unified conversation")
   * Kaldi speech recognition on pcaps or audio files (ASR, 200k word vocabulary)
-  * test codecs and compare output vs. 3GPP or ITU reference files
+  * test codecs and compare output vs. 3GPP or ITU reference files <sup>1</sup>
   * insert user-defined signal processing or inference into the real-time data flow
   * input and output .wav file and other audio format files
   * input and output USB audio
   * test and measure packet RFCs, jitter buffer, packet loss and other stats, and more

 For both mediaMin and mediaTest, reference application C/C++ source code is included.
 The demos are based on deployed production code used in high capacity, real-time applications.
-Performance measurements can be made that are accurate and competitive.
+Performance measurements can be made that are accurate and competitive with other commercially available software.

+<sup>1 </sup>Includes non-3GPP and non-ITU codecs such as MELPe

 <a name="iaTestDemo"></a>
 ## iaTest Demo